Centre College: Student government

 The Student Government Association of Centre College (SGA) represents Centre students as their voice on academic, extracurricular, and social issues.
 SGA consists of an Executive Council of officers and committee chairs, a Student Senate that handles academic issues, and a House of Representatives that oversees all clubs and organizations on campus.
 Each class elects representatives, who serve on committees that deal with specific aspects of campus and who approve all club funding, establishment of new student organizations, and other pieces of legislation that impact campus life.
 Centre also has a Student Judiciary that hears cases that are referred to it by the Dean's Office or brought voluntarily by students themselves.
 Students who have been accused of a violation of academic or social policy have a right to have their case heard by a jury of their peers.

 Traditions

 Running the Flame

-In 1969, Centre celebrated the college's sesquicentennial year by dedicating and installing, at the center of campus, the Flame—a large sculpture which symbolically represents the torch of knowledge that appears on Centre's official seal.
+In 1969, Centre celebrated the college's sesquicentennial year by dedicating and installing, at the center of campus, the Flame—a large sculpture that symbolically represents the torch of knowledge that appears on Centre's official seal.
 A plaque at the base of the statue quotes Johann Wolfgang Von Goethe: "Where the light is brightest, the shadows are deepest."
 The statue quickly became an ode to the liberation of the body as well as the mind.
 By the early 1970s, students began spontaneously running naked to and from dorms and Greek houses while passing the Flame.
 "Running the Flame" is now enshrined as a tradition that some Centre students complete prior to graduation.